The Curriculum

 Coordinate Major

 The coordinate major encourages specialization in an area of learning within the framework of a recognized academic discipline.
 Coordinate majors are offered in digital and computational studies, education, and environmental studies.
-In these majors, students must pair the coordinate major with a departmental major, applying the coordinate discipline within the major field, For specific descriptions of these majors, see the following sections of the Catalogue: Digital and Computational Studies, Education, and Environmental Studies.a
+In these majors, students must pair the coordinate major with a departmental major, applying the coordinate discipline within the major field, For specific descriptions of these majors, see the following sections of the Catalogue: Digital and Computational Studies, Education, and Environmental Studies.b

 Interdisciplinary Major